robot-dreams/eop/notes.md

 How do we know that only multipass algorithms both read from and write to the same range?
 Why does the definition of write_aliased use a forall instead of an exists?
 Exercise 9.4
+What’s an example of an ordering-based arrangement?
+Lemma 10.18
+Clarify axioms for arithmetic between iterators and integers [DONE] *Lemma 10.26

 ## Questions